Skip to main content

 SeasonalFestive

-Crispy, thin fried dough discs dusted with cinnamon sugar or drizzled with piloncillo (unrefined cane sugar) syrup.
-A traditional Christmas and New Year's dessert, buñuelos are often served on clay plates that diners smash for good luck.
-Street vendors and markets sell them year-round in November 2025.
+Thin, crispy fried dough discs dusted with cinnamon sugar or drizzled with piloncillo (unrefined cane sugar) syrup.
+They're a Christmas and New Year's tradition, often served on clay plates that diners smash afterward for good luck.
+Street vendors and markets sell them year-round.

 vegetarianContains: glutenContains: dairy